moore3229/Erin_Portfolio/README.md

 # [Project 11: Artificial Neural Network: Project Overview](https://github.com/moore3229/Artificial_Neural_Network)

+Used artificial neural network(s) to solve simple regression problem.
+I will fit a neural network to a 3D sinusoidal data set.
+Used a Sequential model to be trained very quickly on the supplied data, and manually adjusted hyperparameter values and observed their influence on the model's predictions.

+Built an ANN that modeled the data.
+Trained the model and used it to predict a curve obtain a smooth and less eratic curve.
+Computed the generalization error on the test set.

 - Imported, normalized, and split the data into a training and test set
 - Plotted the training data